aifimmunology/MOCHA_Manuscript/README.md

 ## MOCHA R package

-The MOCHA R package can be installed directly from Github following the instructions(here)[https://github.com/aifimmunology/MOCHA].
+The MOCHA R package can be installed directly from Github following the instructions [here](https://github.com/aifimmunology/MOCHA).
 In the future, MOCHA will be available for direct installation from CRAN.